cdn77/debugr/README.md

 The filename also contains a hash derived from the first entry which matched the configured threshold;
 this hash can often be used to find identical or similar errors.

-### What's with those static `.create()` factories?

-The idea here is that we want Debugr to be compatible with any dependency injection / inversion of control implementation that you like, while still being relatively easy to configure even without autowiring and other niceties that dependency injection usually brings.
-So when you're configuring Debugr manually, these factories should be easier to use than regular constructors, because they'll do some basic things for you.
-But the constructors are still very much there should you wish to go fancy.

 ### Context

-There are two types of _context objects_ in Debugr: the global context object you pass as the first argument to `Debugr.create()` (or `new Debugr()`, as the case may be); and the task-specific context which gets created automatically when each task is started.
+There are two types of _context objects_ in Debugr: the global context object you pass as the first argument to `new Logger()`, and the task-specific context which gets created automatically when each task is started.
 The context objects are available to log handlers as part of each log entry; the log handlers can choose to use the data in those objects any way they want.
 Currently, the only handler which makes use of the context data is the Elastic handler, which includes both context objects in each entry it sends to Elastic.
 The intended use for this is to e.g. include the worker process ID, hostname and similar metadata valid for the entire lifetime of the process in the global context and basic request metadata / cron job name etc. in the task context, so that you have.. well.. _context_ when looking at log entries in Elastic.

 ### `Logger` API

-The `Logger` instance obtained from `debug.logger` has the following methods:
+The `Logger` instance has the following methods:

  - `log(level: number, data: Record<string, any> | Error): void`
    `log(level: number, message: string | [string, ...any], data?: Record<string, any>): void`